 A&O Köln Dom Hostel Review

 Usually, I avoid hostels unless there is no other option.
 Not that there is anything wrong with hostels.
-They can be an insanely affordable option, especially when solo traveling, but I tend to like more amenities, privacy, and more space than most hostels offer.
-Yes, ok, maybe I sound like a bit of a princess but hey its the truth.
+They are an insanely affordable option, especially when solo traveling, but I tend to like more amenities, privacy, and more space than most hostels offer.

 Another plus is the price.
 We stayed in a double room for two nights for about $150, which for the time were visiting, was a steal compared to most other places that were super expensive or completely sold out.